View courses in

 MET CS 632: Information Technology Project Management

 This course provides students with a comprehensive overview of the principles, processes, and practices of software project management.
 Students learn techniques for planning, organizing, scheduling, and controlling software projects.
 There is substantial focus on software cost estimation and software risk management.
 Students will obtain practical project management skills and competencies related to the definition of a software project, establishment of project communications, managing project changes, and managing distributed software teams and projects.
 Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Teamwork/Collaboration.

 MET CS 633: Software Quality, Testing, and Security Management

 Theory and practice of security and quality assurance and testing for each step of the software development cycle.
 Verification vs. validation.
 Test case design techniques, test coverage criteria, security development and verification practices, and tools for static and dynamic analysis.
 Standards.
 Test-driven development.
 QA for maintenance and legacy applications.
 From a project management knowledge perspective, this course covers the methods, tools and techniques associated with the following processes -- Plan Quality, Perform Quality Assurance, and Perform Quality Control.
-Prereq: MET CS 520 or 521.
-Or instructor's consent.

 MET CS 634: Agile Software Development